 The car broke every bone in its chassis when it hit the tree.
 Jackson Pollack was catapulted over the windshield and into the woods.
 The mangled car flipped over, tossing Ruth to the side.
 When the Olds landed upside down, crushing the framework of the windshield, the girl with the pillow in her hands suddenly stopped gripping it.
 The car horn blared, stuck.
 Gasoline poured out of the punctured gas tank.
 The taillights blinked on and off and on and off.

 “I’m going to be one of my paintings in a second,” thought Jackson Pollack in mid-air, halfway to the future, rocketing his way to forever.
 “I’m going to splatter all over.
 I’m going to be in nature, be nature, finally, once and for all.”
+He hit a tree.
 When he landed with a hard thud, however, he landed on soft ground, except for a just barely jutting out of the ground lump of granite rock.
 It was mottled with luminous moss.
 His neck hit the rock like a falling star.